seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 second is what silence looks like from the outside.
 Measured 2026-08-31: `home.treasury.gov` timed out on the G20 finance-track announcement and the text was read from a university archive of the same release; the event was real, material and inside 24 hours.

+**A DATE established by a primary is permanent; everything said ABOUT the event decays, and the two must not share one status.** That a G20 finance track meets on a stated day with digital assets on its published agenda was established once and is never re-established — re-opening a settled fact every run is the cost §6a's store exists to remove.
+What decays is the assessment built on it: the communiqué text, the terms of an unlock, the wording of a filing, and above all the `Что меняет` clause, which is this run's judgement and not the publisher's fact.

+**Hence `НЕ ПРОВЕРЕНО`, and it is a status of the assessment.** An item carried from state whose primary the run could not re-read this time prints with that status, and the consequences are entirely subtractive, in the standing of map inv.
+31:

+- it may hold a setup at `ЖДАТЬ`, weaken one or remove one — it may never raise confidence, never create or move a level, and never be the reason a setup ENTERS the answer;
+- a `ВЫСОКАЯ` confidence may not rest on it (§8);
+- **two consecutive runs `НЕ ПРОВЕРЕНО` and the item is `ИСТЕКЛО`**, reported and archived like any other close.
+Carrying it a third time prints the day-before- yesterday's assessment as today's, which is the one thing the status exists to make visible.
+The exception is proximity, not age: an item whose primary-established DATE falls inside 48 h stays and prints, because at that range the date alone is a fact about the trade (§11).

+Measured 01.09: the G20 communiqué was unread for a third consecutive run and printed `ПРИБЛИЖАЕТСЯ`, the SEC rule-making printed `БЕЗ ИЗМЕНЕНИЙ` with `sec.gov` refused and the fact taken from search-result titles, and a background item that had not been re-assessed for two runs was archived by hand with the reasoning this clause now carries.
+The engine reached the right answer three times with no rule to reach it by; the Boss could not tell any of the three from an item that had been checked.

 **ETF flows — the primary set is the issuers and their listing venues, never a flow tracker.** The publishers of record are the funds' own daily disclosures of shares